Sibylla Bailey Crane: Career

 For a number of years, she followed the profession of teacher in Boston.
 She also became an accomplished performer on the piano and a pleasing vocalist.
 Meanwhile, she continued her studies in music and languages, and in 1878, began to compose music for the poems of Henry Wadsworth Longfellow and John Greenleaf Whittier, attracting wide attention.

 Crane was deeply interested in the work of the philanthropists of Boston.
 She was elected a director of the Women's Educational and Industrial Union, and an officer of the Beneficent Society whose members aided talented and needy students to pass the course of study in the New England Conservatory of Music.
 She was a worker in the church and was a member of the committee of the General Theological Library.
 Crane was a co-founder of the Castilian Club.

 Her musical compositions were sung by her in the prisons and hospitals which she visited in her philanthropic work.
 Crane refused publicity for her voice except in the direction of duty to society or charity.

 In 1879, she traveled in Europe, and on her return, published a book, entitled, Glimpses of the Old World (1881), which was favorably received because of its style and wealth of information on art and history.
 As an essayist, she evinced especial adaptation, having been called to read her articles throughout Massachusetts.
-Notably amongst the elaborate essays that Crane read before literary associations may be mentioned, "Cordova under the Moors in the Tenth Century" and "The History of Music from the early Egyptian down to the present time", which she illustrated with her voice, giving interpretations of native songs as heard by her in her extensive travles in Europe and the Orient.
+Notably amongst the elaborate essays that Crane read before literary associations may be mentioned, "Cordova under the Moors in the Tenth Century" and "The History of Music from the early Egyptian down to the present time", which she illustrated with her voice, giving interpretations of native songs as heard by her in her extensive travels in Europe and the Orient.